woltapp/wolt_modal_sheet/README.md

 ### Coffee maker app for state management example

-Finally, the [coffee_maker](./coffee_maker/) app demonstrates how to manage the state among the page components with an opinionated use of the Provider state management library.
+The [coffee_maker](./coffee_maker/) app demonstrates how to manage the state among the page components with an opinionated use of the Provider state management library.

-The code snippet demonstrates how to decorate the modal sheet with a change notifier provider so that the page components can be rebuilt according to the current state:
+The following code snippet demonstrates how to decorate the modal sheet with a change notifier provider so that the page components can be rebuilt according to the current state: